runegan/jsxbin/README.md

 })
 ```

-# From the Command Line
+## From the Command Line

-This package also ships with a `jsxbin` command.
+This package also includes a `jsxbin` command than can be run from the command line.

 ```
 jsxbin